joebew42/ex_chat/README.md

 ### TODO

-- Maybe the `AuthenticationService` is a "Repository" instead.
-Consider to rename it
-- Document the collaboration between `WebSocketClient` and the `AuthenticationService` through tests
+- Try to decouple the `WebSocketClient` from the Application Domain (think if it could be useful to introduce the concept of use cases, or actions, for validate_access_token, subscribe_client, join_chatroom and send_message_to_chatroom)
 - In the `WebSocketClient` module we consider to remove the duplication of `websocket_info({_session_id, chatroom_name, message}, req, state)` and `websocket_info({chatroom_name, message}, req, state)`
   - Maybe we can introduce a `system-user-id` ??????!!!!!
 - Introduce the [ping/pong mechanism](https://ninenines.eu/docs/en/cowboy/2.4/guide/ws_handlers/#_keeping_the_connection_alive) between client and server in order to unsubscribe and disconnect a client due inactivity